-The title of section 4.1 -- "Interaction with the iWARP Layer" -- is hereby changed to "Interaction with the RDMA-Capable Protocol Layer".
+The title of the section "Interaction with the iWARP Layer" is hereby changed to "Interaction with the RCP Layer".

-The first paragraph in Section 4.1 is hereby changed to:
+The first paragraph is hereby changed to:

-The iSER protocol layer is layered on top of the RCP Stack (see Figure 1) and the following are the key features that are assumed to be supported by the RDMA-Capable Protocol Layer
+"The iSER protocol layer is layered on top of an RCP layer (see Figure 1) and the following are the key features that are assumed to be supported by any RCP Layer."